WPAW: History

-In January 1999, Kris Abrams left for Milwaukee to program Oldies 95.7 WZTR (now WRIT-FM) and Solomon became program director.
-That's when the music started to change leaning to more 1970s music.
-The Station's slogan then became "Good Times & Great Oldies".
+In January 1999, Abrams left for Milwaukee to program Oldies 95.7 WZTR (now WRIT-FM) and Solomon became program director.
+The music started to change, leaning to more 1970s music.
+The station's slogan then became "Good Times & Great Oldies".
 A year later Solomon left to program Oldies 100.7 WTRG in Raleigh.
 Randle C. Bliss came in as program director about 4 months later in 2000.
 The station's slogan changed one last time to "Rock 'N Roll Favorites".
-Later Jack Armstrong left and Max Mcgann returned to do mornings.
+Later Armstrong left and Max Mcgann returned to do mornings.
 News Director, Ed Snow was gone and the traffic reporters, Lane Closure & Rhoda Block were removed as well.

 On October 3, 2006, the station began stunting with a "Wheel of Formats".
 The following day, WMQX flipped to country as "93.1 The Wolf".
-The move now gives the region three country outlets as they take on heritage rival WTQR and market fringe country stations WBRF and WAKG.
+The move gave the region three country outlets taking on rival WTQR and market fringe country stations WBRF and WAKG.
 As of the week ending November 25, 2006, WMQX officially changed its call letters to WPAW.
-The call letters were formerly assigned to 99.7 FM in Vero Beach, Florida which were in use from 1995, until March 5, 2001.
-The call letters WPAW also were assigned to WPAW-AM in the Syracuse, NY area during the late-1960s.
-The Syracuse station now has the call sign of WSIV and broadcasts on AM 1540.
-They currently air Black Gospel programming.

-The Wolf continues to feature live and local air talent from North Carolina, hosting unique concert events like “Live In The Wolf’s Den”, “Wolf Stock” and “The Wolf Full Moon Concert Series”.
-In addition, WPAW was first in the Triad to utilize new technologies such as texting, smartphone app streaming, and a variety of cutting edge social media platforms.

-As a country station, WPAW has been an advocate for North Carolina artists, being the first to play Chris Lane and Luke Combs.
-The station also was the first radio station to play Walker Hayes’ Fancy Like.

-The Rebirth of Oldies 93
+HD Radio

 In January 2007 WPAW signed on a hybrid analog/digital transmitter, allowing the radio station to transmit an HD2 signal, with an expanded, commercial-free version of then off-air Oldies 93 format.
 The Oldies 93HD runs an expanded playlist with no jocks.
 Listeners in the Triad can listen to Oldies 93 HD if they purchase an HD Radio.
 The Oldies 93 HD plays more 1970s and 1980s music.
+The HD2 subchannel was eventually turned off.